10 Common Household Items You Should Sell First During A Recession

 According to a July 2024 Affirm study, roughly three out of five Americans surveyed believe the United States has already entered a recession.
 Although other publications were quick to call respondents incorrect in their thinking, in a K-shaped economy, it can certainly be worth considering the outlooks expressed by those who are most likely to be impacted by rising costs, stagnant wages, and the seemingly endless threat of layoffs.

-During tough economic times like these, it's not uncommon for Americans to offload things around the house in order to generate quick cash.
+During tough economic times, it's not uncommon for Americans to offload things around the house in order to generate quick cash.
 This may be done in person at garage or yard sales, or through digital platforms such as eBay and Facebook Marketplace.
 In fact, ThredUp reports that Facebook Marketplace and similar reselling websites are expected to generate over $350 billion in sales by 2027.

-Whether it's gold jewelry or old baby strollers, you may be surprised what things around your home could earn extra money immediately.
-In some cases, you may find selling a household belonging could boost your emergency savings or cover a surprise bill in the event of a recession.
+Whether it's gold jewelry or old baby strollers, you may be surprised by what specific things around your home could earn extra money immediately.
+In some cases, you may find that selling a household item could boost your emergency savings or even cover a surprise bill in the event of a recession.
 If you're worried about withstanding 2026's economic climate and want a way to bring in funds fast, these are the items you'll want to sell first.

 Power tools